-Project deadline: August 1993
+Project deadline: May 1994

-Progress report: The original objective was to analyze the effects of a new GATT agreement.
-Inasmuch as GATT discussions have yet to produce any final outcome, this subproject was re-focused and extended.
-A study has been initiated to document historical dairy product trade patterns and describe existing mechanisms and institutions which shape international trade.
-From this basis, existing trade models will be extended and used to analyze the implications of alternative outcomes and responses to likely trade liberalization scenarios.
+Progress report: The objective of this study when it was conceived in 1991 was to analyze the effects of a new GATT agreement.
+Inasmuch as GATT discussions proved to be more protracted than originally expected, this sub-project was re-focused and extended.
+The study has been oriented to document historical dairy product trade patterns and describe existing mechanisms and institutions which shape international trade.
 The research is aimed at better understanding how internal adjustments to trade liberalization by trading countries might affect prices in different countries and long-term trade patterns.
 The thesis research project is emphasizing an empirical approach that is much more disaggregated than previous trade studies have been.
 The current model is more disaggregated in terms of world regions or countries, dairy products, and market levels.
 The model differentiates milk and dairy products on the basis of fat and nonfat composition, allowing for more realistic accounting of inter-product relationships than occurs when products are aggregated on a fats basis only, which has been the typical approach.
 In addition, regional trading agreements, such as NAFTA, increase opportunities for arbitrage, for example, Mexican imports of New Zealand skim milk powder may enable U.S. imports of Mexican cheese.
 Previous research has been limited by models that do not have the capability to deal with this aspect of actual dairy product markets.
 A prototype model has been developed and tested.
 Work on the full-scale model is underway.
 The thesis is expected to be completed by August.
+A research paper on the basic methodology was presented at an international conference in June 1993.
+The fullscale model is operational and the analysis of alternative trade scenarios is underway.
+The recent conclusion of the Uruguay Round will help to identify scenarios to be studied under this project.
+It is anticipated that the analysis will be completed during spring 1994.